shtaneja28/ProcessFlowBuilder/README.md

 5. The PowerPoint file will be generated in the same folder

 See `USER_GUIDE.md` for detailed instructions for non-technical users.

+### Building a Windows executable from macOS

+PyInstaller cannot cross-compile.
+This repo includes a GitHub Actions workflow that builds a Windows executable for you:

+- Workflow file: `.github/workflows/build-windows.yml`
+- Triggers: manual (workflow_dispatch), tag pushes matching `v*`, and changes to `build_flowchart_smart.py` on `main`
+- Artifact: `ProcessFlowBuilder-Windows` (contains `ProcessFlowBuilder.exe`)

 ## Troubleshooting